shonan-releng-mobile/shonan-releng-mobile/2ndbreakout/209/README.md

 This motivates the need for addressing the following challenges in release engineering for mobile apps.

-## Challenge for Mobile-app release engineering
+## Challenges for Mobile-app release engineering

 - Design testing strategies for non-functional requirements.
 Especially in case of small companies, testing for accessibility, usability, and energy consumption might be challenging.
 - Setting-up the testing infrastructure is more difficult to the fragmentation